Enlargeability, foliations, and positive scalar curvature: Introduction

 Our approach combines the techniques of Gromov-Lawson, \cite{GL1,GL2,GL3} with those of \cite{H95,HL99}.
 In particular, to prove Theorem \ref{main}, we need three things: (1) a way to construct a Hermitian bundle on some covering of $M$ whose curvature is as small as we like and whose Chern character is non-trivial only in dimension $n$; (2) an index theory for elliptic operators defined along the leaves of a foliation which satisfies: (2a) the index of the operator is the same as the ``graded dimension" of its kernel; (2b) there is a formula for the index involving characteristic classes.
 The first requirement is satisfied by assuming that $M$ is enlargeable.
 The second and third are provided by the results in \cite{H95,HL99}, which are quickly reviewed in the next section.

-The main point is that the results of \cite{H95,HL99} remain valid on coverings of compact manifolds provided the leafwise spectrum of the relevant leafwise Dirac operator $D$ is nice, and $F$ has Hausdorff homotopy groupoid.
-If the foliation has uniformly positive scalar curvature, then the spectrum is very nice, in fact there is a gap about zero.
+The main point is that the results of \cite{H95,HL99} remain valid on coverings of compact manifolds provided the leafwise spectrum of the relevant leafwise Dirac operator $D$ is nice and $F$ has Hausdorff homotopy groupoid.
+If the foliation has PSC, then the spectrum is very nice, in fact there is a gap about zero.
 This implies that the Chern character of the index bundle must be zero.
 But this Chern character is the integral over the leaves of $F$ of the usual expression involving characteristic classes.
-Then the assumption that $M$ is enlargeable quickly leads to a contradiction, hence the non-existence of metrics of positive scalar curvature on $F$.
+Then the assumption that $M$ is enlargeable quickly leads to a contradiction, hence the non-existence of PSC metrics on $F$.

-For an excellent exposition of the circle of ideas so briefly mentioned here as well as a more nearly complete history of the many contributions of others to this important area, see \cite{LM}.
+For an excellent exposition of the circle of ideas so briefly mentioned here see \cite{LM}.

-{\em Acknowledgements.} It is a pleasure to thank Fernando Alcalde Cuesta, Mikhael Gromov, Gilbert Hector, Steven Hurder, Paul Schweitzer, SJ, and Shing-Tung Yau for helpful information.
+{\em Acknowledgements.} It is a pleasure to thank Fernando Alcalde Cuesta, Mikhael Gromov, Gilbert Hector, Steven Hurder, Paul Schweitzer, SJ, and Shing-Tung Yau for helpful information, and the referee for cogent comments which helped improve the presentation.
+MB wishes to thank the french National Research Agency for support via the project ANR-14-CE25-0012-01 (SINGSTAR).